Philadelphia Stroke Misdiagnosis Lawyer

 - Sudden numbness or loss of strength on one side of the body

 There are two kinds of strokes.
 An ischemic stroke is when a blood vessel that supplies the brain becomes blocked.
 A hemorrhagic stroke is when a blood vessel in the brain bursts and bleeds inside or around the brain.
 Serious injury can occur if a stroke is undetected.
 You might have grounds for a medical malpractice claim if your doctor fails to diagnose the symptoms of a stroke.
 Usually, you need to prove that the stroke could have been averted if it had been identified.
 Alternatively, you could prove that the stroke was occurring but was not diagnosed by the doctor.
 Failure to timely diagnose and treat a stroke can have devastating consequences including the need for physical and cognitive therapy, and often results in a permanent injury.
-At Rosenbaum & Associates we understand the financial and emotional hardship you and your family will endure and can help make sure the doctors and hospitals are held accountable for their actions.
+At Rosenbaum & Associates our Philadelphia medical malpractice attorneys understand the financial and emotional hardship you and your family will endure and can help make sure the doctors and hospitals are held accountable for their actions.

 Treatment for a stroke varies based on the patient’s medical condition.
 Diabetes, high blood pressure, atrial fibrillation and other conditions can interfere with the treatment.
 To treat an ischemic stroke while it is occurring, the doctor will try to dissolve the clot that has blocked the blood vessel.
 If the treatment is delayed, the injury will worsen.